kvinay7/interview-preparation/README.md

 ### Variables and Data Types
 A variable is a container for storing data values and Data types define the type of data that can be stored in a variable.

-**Reference Data Types:** refer to objects and arrays.
+**Reference Data Types:** refer to objects and arrays and can be null

 **Primitive Data Types**
-Java isn't considered a pure oop language mainly because it has primitive types which represent single value.
+Java isn't considered a pure oop language mainly because it has primitive types which represent single value and can't be null.
 1. ***boolean:*** default - false
 2. ***char:*** default - '\u0000' (%c), size - 2 bytes and range is 0-65,535
 3. ***byte:*** default - 0 and size - 8 bits